MRAC-IAAC/Hallucinating-Culture/README.md

 It is divided into three main branches:

 #### 1. Data Collection
-The first part will cover ...
+The first part will cover the preparation of our dataset.
+We were exploring the city of Barcelona and takind snapshots of architectural columns.

+To create a kind of streamlined process we are proposing some tools for a process-pipeline:
+Camrea footage  -  Cutout with Computer Vision  -  Resize and rename with Python

 #### 2. Machine Learning